 Sue H, course participant

-A non-refundable deposit of £75.00 secures your place.
-The balance of fees should be paid on arrival.
+A non-refundable deposit of £84.00 secures your place and is payable either by card or by BACS when booking.
+The balance of fees should be paid up to two weeks before arrival.